jbkirby/css-img-datauri-stream/README.md

-CSS Image -> Data URI Transform
+CSS Local Image Reference -> Data URI Transform
 ======================

 Accepts a file argument and an (optional) opts argument.
 For a CSS file passed as input, returns a [through stream](https://github.com/dominictarr/through) with references to local images replaced by inline [data URIs](http://css-tricks.com/data-uris/).
 All other files return a vanilla through stream.